ldct/python-guide/ch1.md

 ## Introduction

 Hi.
-This is a guide to python for programmers.
-We shall be using Python 3.
+This is a guide to Python 3.

+It is intended to be read by people who are already fluent in another programming language.

+I intend for it to be a hybrid between a manual and a tutorial.
+It will have as few forward dependencies as possible.
+It is not meant to be comprehensive, but will cover about 95% of the language that a working pythonista uses.
+However, we will try to be rigorous and keep the hand-wavingness found in introductory tutorials to a minimum.

 Some conventions - the ``>>>`` symbol means we type something directly into the interpreter, which generally echoes back the result (thus saving us from unnecessary ``print`` commands).